nc1135/nc1135/README.md

 <hr>

 <img align="right" alt="GIF" height="200px" src="./bit.png" />
-My name is Aksh, currently a final year student pursuing Bachelors of Technology in Computer Science and Engineering.
+My name is Nipun, currently a final year student pursuing Bachelors of Technology in Computer Science and Engineering.
 Currently, I am an enthusiastic developer exploring my pathways in the new technologies like, iOS Developmnent, MySQL, NOSQL, OOPs, ML, Augmented Reality and more. </br>

 - 🌱 I’m currently learning - Flutter, NodeJS
 - 👯 I’m looking to collaborate on - Development or Open source projects